Gabriel Gagné: Personal

 Gagné has said he tries to play like Rick Nash, and he has also been compared to Steve Bernier.

 Sexual assault charges

 On August 3, 2021, Gagné was arrested in Québec and charged with sexual assault against multiple alleged victims.
 The charges date back to incidents in 2016 while he played for Shawinigan in the QMJHL, with one victim being under 16 years of age at the time.
 Gagné's contract with Stjernen in Norway for the upcoming season was terminated upon the news of his arrest.

+On November 26, 2024, Gagné was found guilty of sexual assault by Judge Hubert Couture.